sailfishos/docs.sailfishos.org/Support/Help_Articles/Backup/Backing_up_Harbour_Apps/README.md

 ---
 title: Backing up Harbour Apps
-permalink: Support/Help_Articles/Backing_up_Harbour_Apps/
+permalink: Support/Help_Articles/Backup/Backing_up_Harbour_Apps/
+parent: Backup
-parent: Help Articles
+grand_parent: Help Articles
 layout: default
-nav_order: 160
+nav_order: 1000
 ---

 This special procedure is needed and can be used because the current backup utility of Sailfish OS does not save the data of miscellaneous 3rd party apps.